paddysplace/paddysblog-v3/_drafts/what-is-motivation.md

 At least that's how I see it.
 That's the feeling I get.
 It's not a feeling of sadness.
 It's nothing.
 The feeling of emptiness and life's borders growing beyond your grasp.

-When it comes to motivation, I've found that no one will give it to you, but yourself.
+When it comes to motivation.
+No one will give it to you, but yourself.

 Accountability buddy